-ENC1101, English Composition I, 3 hrs., 3 crs. \$5.00 lab fee Minimum competency in word processing needed.
-Impromptu and process-based writing, inclusive of a multiple-source essay.
-This course is a Gordon Rule writing course in which students will produce extensive college-level writing and which requires completion with a minimum grade of "C."
+ENC1101, English Composition I - Expressive and persuasive writing in the form of impromptu and process-based essays, inclusive of a multiple-source essay.
+This course is a Gordon Rule writing course in which students will produce extensive college-level writing and which requires completion with a minimum grade of "C." 3 hrs., 3 crs. \$5.00 lab fee